olexsmir/gopher.nvim/README.md

 6. Generate tests with [gotests](https://github.com/cweill/gotests)

-Generate one test for spesific function/method:
+Generate one test for a specific function/method:

 ```vim
 :GoTestAdd